aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### EnableKeyRotation

-Enables automatic rotation of the key material for the specified AWS KMS Key.
+Enables automatic rotation of the key material for the specified AWS KMS key.
 By default, automation key rotation is not enabled.

 _Required_: No